Frequently Asked Questions

 - Games with subscription-based business model

-- Games with free-2-play business model
+- Games with free-to-play business model

 - Games meant for limited audience (e.g. training, educational)